 Weight comes in at almost exactly 5 pounds including the supplied compression sack.
 This is a good performer at a very attractive price and makes an excellent choice for backpackers, hikers, hunters or anyone that needs a well insulated mummy bag on a budget.

-4. Coleman North Rim Lightweight Sleeping Bag:
+5. Coleman North Rim Lightweight Best Sleeping Bags:

 The North Rim is a standard mummy bag that gives you a lot of quality and features for the asking price.